- The Speaker

 The Whips

-Chief Government Whip
+Chief Government Whip as from

-Deputy Chief Government Whip
+Deputy Chief Government Whip as from

 At the beginning of each Parliament, a Government Chief Whip, a Deputy Government Whip and an Opposition Whip are appointed.
 The main responsibility of the Whips is to ensure the smooth running of the parliamentary machinery.
 The parliamentary work load of the Chief Government Whip is somewhat heavier by reason that he is concerned, amongst other matters, with the details of the Government business of the day, for example, to estimate the time likely to be taken by each item.
 He is directly responsible to the Leader of the House.